Lavender oil is a topical remedy which is simply the distillation of lavender petals into a liquid.

 The only problem is degraded lavender oil

 One of the few negative studies was this this 2014 experiment on linalool, alongside the limonene found in citrus oils.
 4731 UK dermatology patients were enrolled.
-The goal was to test oxidised essential oil compounds, and 5.9% experienced irritation from oxidised linalool while 5.0% experienced irritation from oxidised limonene.
+The goal was to test oxidised essential oil compounds, and 5.9% experienced irritation from oxidised linalool, while 5.0% experienced irritation from oxidised limonene.

 Overall, 97% of reactions occurred with oxidised linalool and limonene, and only 3% from the intact versions.

-It’s clear as day that the only danger comes when lavender oil is damaged somehow.
+It’s clear as day that the danger only comes when lavender oil is damaged somehow.
 Even if the linalool does oxidise, you only have a 5% chance of disaster.
 It’s a risk to be aware of, but a reason to dismiss the whole remedy?
 Definitely not.

 Another question, however, is whether linalool oxidises easily in the first place, given that lavender petals are chock full of powerful natural antioxidants.
 The scientists above deliberately applied a toxic morass of oxidised linalool; how often would that occur in real life?
 Overall, the risks of irritation are real, but have taken on a life of their own over the years.